riceissa/breathing/index.md

 (why am i making such a big deal out of his videos? it's because it's the first resource that really made things click for me. it's what got me to start doing breath pauses and nasal breathing. but it wasn't sufficient because it got the theory a bit wrong and also didn't have a good solution other than "do some breath pauses" which i now think are not the most effective way to cure air hunger. so, i want to take the good stuff from this video while also correcting the stuff it got wrong.)

-sequence/flow of the video (first person pronoun is from the perspective of howard cooper):
+sequence/flow of the video:

 - this video is about air hunger and anxiety
-- i personally had air hunger, and it was real bad
+- cooper personally had air hunger, and it was real bad
-- but people told me to do breathing exercises: this just made it worse! being conscious of my breathing made it worse.
+- but people told cooper to do breathing exercises: this just made it worse! being conscious of his breathing made it worse.
 - there is a physical cause of air hunger; it's not in your head.
 - caveat: but make sure you get checked out by a doctor. the rest of this video assumes you have nothing obviously wrong.
 - carbon dioxide: cells take in oxygen and release CO2. when CO2 builds up, you get an urge to breathe.